The couple, who met in 2007 while filming the romantic comedy Take Me Home Tonight, said attempts to save their relationship had failed.

 The statement added that the two had "cherished" their time together and "continue to have the deepest respect for one another".

-And now Chris has spoken candidly about their split for the first time, admitting they're probably both "doing better" now.
+Then Chris spoke candidly about their split for the first time, admitting they're probably both "doing better" now.

 Speaking to Entertainment Weekly, the father-of-two said: "Divorce sucks.
 But at the end of the day, we've got a great kid who's got two parents who love him very much.